Bucs, Huggins and Secretariat

 Just in case anyone was wondering what I thought ...

-Everyone needs to calm down about the "collapse" of the Pittsburgh Pirates.
+Everyone needs to calm down about the plight of the Pittsburgh Pirates.

-The Bucs are still at least a year or two away from being serious contenders and they lost one of their core players in Oneil Cruz early in the season.
+The Bucs are still at least a year or two away from being serious contenders and they lost one of their core players in Oneil Cruz early in the season, though he could be back in August.

 It was nice to see them get off to such a surprisingly good start and stir up some interest but it was never logical to think, looking at their roster, that pace would be sustainable.

-That's not to say a turnaround is far off.
+That's not to say a turnaround isn't coming.
 They have the makings of a contending team not too far down the road.

 They now must be sellers at the trade deadline but that can be a tightrope to walk because I think it would be unwise to part with two of their best players in fan favorites Andrew McCutcheon and David Bednar.